revalew/Master-Thesis/step_detection/SCENARIO_SPECIFIC_PARAMS.md

 <br/><br/>

 This document provides optimized parameter configurations for different walking scenarios and test protocols.
-Each configuration is designed for **universal mounting points** and should work consistently across different sensor placements.
+Each configuration is designed for **universal mounting points** and **22Hz sampling rate** based on the test results.

-You can change the parameters for each algorithm in [`./utils/StepDataCollector.py`](./utils/StepDataCollector.py#L1192-L1218) (method `analyze_data`, variable `param_sets`, lines `1192-1218`).
+You can change the parameters for each algorithm in [`./utils/StepDataCollector.py`](./utils/StepDataCollector.py#L1191-L1220) (method `analyze_data`, variable `param_sets`, lines `1191-1220`).

 <br/><br/>